-Satisfactory Academic Progress Requirement for New York State Student Aid
+Undergraduate Satisfactory Academic Progress Requirements for New York State Aid

 Satisfactory Academic Progress (SAP) is defined as the successful completion of coursework towards an eligible degree within a maximum period of time.
 State regulations require institutions to monitor the academic progress of all students receiving state financial aid.